Configure a Point-to-Site connection by using certificate authentication (classic)

 Yes.
 However, the virtual networks can't have overlapping IP prefixes and the Point-to-Site address spaces must not overlap between the virtual networks.

 How much throughput can I expect through Site-to-Site or Point-to-Site connections?

 It's difficult to maintain the exact throughput of the VPN tunnels.
 IPsec and SSTP are crypto-heavy VPN protocols.
-Throughput is also limited by the latency and bandwidth between your premises and the Internet.
+Throughput is also limited by the latency and bandwidth between your premises and the internet.

-Once your connection is complete, you can add virtual machines to your virtual networks.
+After your connection is complete, you can add virtual machines to your virtual networks.
 For more information, see Virtual Machines.

 To understand more about networking and Linux virtual machines, see Azure and Linux VM network overview.

 For P2S troubleshooting information, Troubleshoot Azure point-to-site connections.